Forex Tutorials for Beginner Currency Traders

 The ask is the price at which a trader can buy the currency

-Margin is the specific amount of money that a currency trader is required to put aside in order to continue holding an open leveraged trade transaction.
+Margin is the particular amount of money which a trader is required to put aside in order to continue holding an open leveraged transaction.
 Margin can also be explained as the deposit that a trader is required to keep in their account so as to maintain his open positions.
-This margin is a percentage of account equity that has to be set aside and allocated as a margin deposit for the open positions that are held by a forex trader.
+This margin is a percent of trading account equity that has to be set aside & allocated as a margin deposit for the open positions that are held by a trader.

-A forex chart is the basic tool used to represent what is happening in the forex market.
-A forex chart will represent the currency price movements over a period of time.
+A chart is the basic tool used to represent what is happening in the trading market.
+A chart will represent the currency price movements over a period of time.
 Traders use these charts to analyze market movements and to try and predict which direction the market is likely to move in the future.